Hatamoto Meaning: The Samurai Retainers of Feudal Japan

 Hatamoto In Japan: A Historical Reference

-In Japanese culture, hatamoto meaning is still a high-ranking samurai who directly served the shogun during the Edo period.
+In Japanese culture, a hatamoto is still a high-ranking samurai who directly served the shogun during the Edo period.
 Today, it appears in:

 It’s rarely used in casual or digital conversation in modern-day Japan.